 - Time for Consideration – Finally, both parties must be given a reasonable amount of time to consider the postnuptial agreement, and reach an informed and thoughtful decision regarding whether or not to sign it.

 One of the most critical requirements discussed above is that of full and accurate disclosure.
 This is one of the many reasons that having an experienced attorney who is familiar with not only legal agreements like postnuptial agreements but also familiar with business and complex asset evaluation can be so important.
 As noted, any inaccurate evaluation of assets discussed in a postnuptial agreement can invalidate the entire agreement, even if the inaccuracy was a mistake.
 At Townsend, Tomaio & Newmark, our attorneys are intimately familiar with complex financial matters, and we are prepared to accurately and fairly help you divide complex assets like homes, properties, investments, retirement plans like 401ks, private and family-owned businesses, stock options, and any other complex financial asset in your postnuptial agreement.

 Contact Our Chester Postnuptial Agreement Attorneys Today

-The attorneys of Townsend, Tomaio & Newmark have extensive experience helping clients to successfully negotiate, draft, contest, and enforce postnuptial agreements of all kinds across Chester, Harding, Mendham, Chatham, Morristown, and the greater Morris County area.
+The attorneys of Townsend, Tomaio & Newmark have extensive experience helping clients to successfully negotiate, draft, contest, and enforce postnuptial agreements of all kinds across Morris County.

 By practicing exclusively family law, our firm can focus on providing you with the knowledgeable, effective, attentive, and personal service that you deserve when it comes to issues affecting you and your family.
 Our firm features many attorneys repeatedly nominated to the Super Lawyers list as it relates to family law, a testament of our peer and industry recognition when it comes to our professional achievements for past clients.